TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/AjaxInTheTypo3Backend/In-depthPresentation/Index.rst

 "onComplete" and "onSuccess" are only rendered if the X-JSON header is set to true by the server-side script.
-If the X-JSON header is set to false, the Responder checks if there is a callback function named "onT3Error" and executes it instead of the “onComplete” method.
+If the X-JSON header is set to false, the Responder checks if there is a callback function named "onT3Error" and executes it instead of the "onComplete" method.
 If the "onT3Error" method is not defined, the default TYPO3 error handler will be displaying the error in the TYPO3 backend.
 If the X-JSON header is set to false, the "onSuccess" callback will not be executed